It is a great privilege for me to represent the Dumfriesshire constituency in the Scottish Parliament.

 In May 2016 I became one of the youngest constituency MSPs since the Scottish Parliament's creation in 1999 winning, what was at the time, Labour's 'safest seat' within Scotland.
 I am proud to act as a voice for the needs of the people of Dumfriesshire in Parliament and ensure that the specific needs of my constituency are always being heard by the Scottish Government including their concerns surrounding rural education, improving our road and rail networks and protecting our local NHS and Police services.

-I am currently a member of the Parliament's Education and Skills committee and the Human Rights and Equalities Committee as well as a number of cross-party groups with a focus on learning difficulties and mental health.
+I am currently a member of the Parliament's Human Rights and Equalities Committee as well as a number of cross-party groups with a focus on learning difficulties and mental health.
 Having struggled with dyspraxia and dyslexia myself, I remain determined to ensure young people both within my constituency and across Scotland get the support they need.
-I was previously a member of the Justice Committee.
+I was previously a member of the Justice Committee and the Education and Skills committee.

-In the rare free time I get away from politics, I enjoy spending quality time with my wife Catherine, who I married in 2015 and who is expecting our first child in the summer.
+In the rare free time I get away from politics, I enjoy spending quality time with my wife Catherine, who I married in 2015 and our daughter who was born in June 2019.
 I also learned to ride a horse from scratch so I could take part in the Langholm Common Riding, Guid Nychburris and the Lockerbie, Sanquhar and Annan Riding of the Marches as the Member of the Scottish Parliament for Dumfriesshire.